cakephp/docs/en/appendices/3-0-migration-guide.rst

   - From ``Cake\I18n\Multibyte::ascii()`` to ``Cake\Utility\String::ascii()``
   - From ``Cake\I18n\Multibyte::checkMultibyte()`` to ``Cake\Utility\String::isMultibyte()``

-- Since the mbstring extension is required, the ``Multibyte`` class has been removed.
+- Since having mbstring extension is now a requirement, the ``Multibyte`` class has been removed.